ActiveCampaign/mailhandler/readme.md

 [![Build Status](https://travis-ci.org/wildbit/mailhandler.svg?branch=master)](https://travis-ci.org/wildbit/mailhandler)

-MailHandler is a simple wrapper for [mail](https://github.com/mikel/mail) and [postmark](https://github.com/wildbit/postmark-gem) libraries which allows you to send and retrieve emails, and get more details about email sending and delivery.
-Main purpose of the gem is easier email sending/delivery testing.
+MailHandler is a simple wrapper on top of [mail gem](https://github.com/mikel/mail) and [postmark gem](https://github.com/wildbit/postmark-gem) libraries which allows you to send and retrieve emails and get details on how long these operations took.
+Main purpose of the gem is easier email sending/delivery testing with notifications if sending or retrieving email is taking too long.

-The library supports sending by SMTP, Postmark API and checking email delivery by IMAP protocol, or by folder, if you have a local mailbox.
+The library supports sending email by SMTP and Postmark API and checking email delivery by IMAP protocol, or by folder, if you have a local mailbox.

 # Install the gem